List of monument and memorial controversies in the United States: Vietnam Veteran's Memorial

 Vietnam Veterans Memorial.
 In the late 1970s a group was formed to create a memorial to the American veterans of the Vietnam War.
 A site for the memorial was approved unanimously by the U.S. Senate on June 30, 1980.
 Shortly thereafter a competition to design the memorial, which had to include the names of all Americans killed in the war or were still missing.
 The anonymous competition drew the largest number of submissions ever, 1,141, for such a competition in the United States.
-Shortly after the winner, Ohio native Maya Lin, a twenty-year-old female student of Chinese descent, was announced, controversy began.
-"The debate became increasingly bitter, threatening to end the project."
+Shortly after the winner, Ohio native Maya Lin, a twenty-year-old female student of Chinese descent, was announced, "The debate became increasingly bitter, threatening to end the project."
 The monument was said to look like "a black gash of shame".
 "Lin maintains, entirely accurately, that there's no way her design would have been chosen if candidates had been identified by name."

 In 1984 the concern was resolved by adding Frederick Hart's bronze statue The Three Soldiers near the Memorial.

 Bill Moyers, in an interview with Lin, stated, "'Course the bigotry and the hatred and the racism did not have the last word.
 The monument was the last word."

 The monument is now the most frequently visited memorial in Washington D.C.